Nadeesh-hub/2021-07-01_gitbasics/README.md

 - Use `git status` to help you find the commands to unstage or restore file
 - `git checkout <HASH> <FILE>` : to undelete/restore a file from prev commit

+#remotes

+	- `ssh-keygen` : to create ssh keys
+	- `git remote add <URL>` : adss the URL
+	- `git push origin main`: push to the main branch to the origin remote